ManoLo2ManoLo/Tech-Blog/README.md

 # Tech-Blog

-WHEN I visit the site for the first time
-THEN I am presented with the homepage, which includes existing blog posts if any have been posted; navigation links for the homepage and the dashboard; and the option to log in
-WHEN I click on the homepage option in the navigation THEN I am taken to the homepage and presented with existing blog posts that include the post title and the date created WHEN I click on an existing blog post
+WHEN I click on an existing blog post
 THEN I am presented with the post title, contents, post creator’s username, and date created for that post and have the option to leave a comment
 WHEN I enter a comment and click on the submit button while signed in